Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - **Software** products typically can be published as standalone applications or libraries/plugins, either as executable code (binaries), package (e.g. R package, combining script and binaries), as a more comprehensive open source project (program, script, data resources, documentation, build scripts, etc.), script program or macro to be interpreted and exectuted within a particular software environment, source code that require manual building, small standalone script (e.g. "gist"), plaform (including data, data management software and service software), web services, images to be executed as containers, or software embedded in an hardware device.

+All these software distribution formats are considered as software to be annotated for the present annotations guidelines.

 - **Algorithm** versus software: it is quite frequent that the name of an algorithm and its implementation (so as software) are used in papers in an interchangeable manner.
 While it is clear that we want to exclude "algorithm names" from software entities, they can be used to refer to the implementation.
 This is one of the most frequent ambiguity we have identified in Softcite and this was similarly reported by [3].
 The distinction could sometime be done in context, but a guideline is necessary when the usage of the name is general and ambiguous on purpose.

 Examples: